Travel details

 Overview of Lalibela

-Lalibela is one of the world’s most astonishing holy sites, often called the "New Jerusalem", and is home to 11 medieval rock-hewn churches.
-All of these churches were carved from a single piece of rock.
+Lalibela, also called the "New Jerusalem," is one of the world's most astonishing holy sites, featuring 11 medieval rock-hewn churches.
+All of these churches are carved from single pieces of rock.

-Lalibela is said to have been built in the 12th century by King Lalibela of the Zagwe dynasty with the help of angels, and it is a UNESCO World Heritage Site.
+Lalibela is said to have been constructed in the 12th century by King Lalibela of the Zagwe dynasty with "angelic help," and it is a UNESCO World Heritage Site.

 Features of Lalibela

-Because the churches are carved below ground level, they are surrounded by trenches and courtyards, and are connected by stone tombs, hermit dwellings, and complex tunnels and passages.
+Because the churches are carved below ground level, they are surrounded by trenches and courtyards, and are connected by stone tombs, hermit dwellings, and complex tunnels and passageways.

-The 11 rock-hewn churches are divided into two groups that are visited on foot.
+The 11 rock-hewn churches are divided into two groups and are visited on foot.
 Some steps are irregular and require a degree of agility.

-Among the most famous is Bet Giyorgis (Church of St. George), carved from a single rock.
+The most famous church is Bet Giyorgis (St. George), carved from a single monolith.

 Historical background

-The churches of Lalibela are estimated to have been constructed over a period of about 25 years, reflecting the prosperity of the Zagwe dynasty.
-The region’s fertile land and strong agricultural production likely sustained a large workforce over an extended period.
+The churches of Lalibela are estimated to have been built over about 25 years, reflecting the prosperity of the Zagwe dynasty.
+The region was fertile and agriculturally productive, which likely allowed the maintenance of a large workforce over a long period.

 -